ROUND DANCING — CHOREOGRAPHED BALLROOM

 In the third measure, the man steps side and forward L, and the woman steps side and back R. This step has a sort of Sweetheart feel or diagonal Cucaracha.
 Then the man recovers and closes.
 The woman recovers L and steps forward R and swivels 1/2 RF to face the man.

 In the fourth measure, the man steps back R, recover L, and small forward R. The woman is facing her man, a little distance away.
 She steps forward L toward him and swivels 1/2 RF, forward R toward wall and swivels 1/2 RF, and finally forward L back to a standard facing position.
 This last measure is very like an Alemana turn for the woman.
 At phase IV, the Alemana turn is normally done on a triangular path on the floor.
 In Three Threes, dance an Alemana turn on a straight line toward the man, away, and then back to him again (don't do a basketball turn).
-The count for the woman is really "q/&, q/&, s; with the step occuring on the "quick" and a sharp turn of the hips on the "&."
+The count for the woman is really "q/&, q/&, s; with the step occurring on the "quick" and a sharp turn of the hips on the "&."
 Always step and then turn or you will be off balance.

 Notice that all of the woman's half spins are RF.
 Only her full spin in the second measure is LF.